Mayiladuthurai: Utility services

-The Mayiladuthurai Municipality, under the AMRUT 2.0 scheme, has launched an ₹83 crore project to improve the city's underground drainage system.
+The Mayiladuthurai municipality, under the AMRUT 2.0 scheme, has launched an ₹83 crore project to improve the city's underground drainage system.
 The initiative involves replacing 6 km of the existing backbone sewer, setting up a 36 km sewage collection network with over 6,000 household connections, and constructing two sewage treatment plants (STPs) with capacities of 9.05 MLD and 0.44 MLD.
-The project is scheduled to go live by early 2026.
+The project is scheduled to go live by early 2027.

-There are five government hospitals that include a maternity ward, and a veterinary hospital and twenty-five private hospitals and clinics that take care of the health-care needs of the citizens.
+In healthcare, there are five government hospitals, including a maternity ward, and twenty-five private hospitals and clinics.
 Periyar Government District Head Quarters Hospital, at Mayiladuthurai, provides a wide range of medical services, including emergency care, accident emergency care, surgery, maternity services, and outpatient consultations; it serves as a primary healthcare provider for numerous villages and towns around Mayiladuthurai.
-A new addition is being constructed to address the hospital's space constraints, with the project being started in March 2023, and being completed by March 2025.
+An additional building, constructed to address the hospital's space constraints, was inaugurated in February 2026.
 This new addition is expected to enhance the hospital's capacity, in adding specialized medical services.

 Education

-The first schools in Mayiladuthurai were founded by Christian missionaries in April 1819.
-The Municipal High School constructed by the municipality between 1885 and 1893, was considered to be one of the premium educational institutions in the erstwhile Tanjore district.
+The first convent schools in Mayiladuthurai were founded by Christian missionaries in April 1819.
+The Municipal High School, constructed by the municipality between 1885 and 1893, was considered to be one of the premium educational institutions in the erstwhile Tanjore district.
 As of 2025, Mayiladuthurai is home to over 30 educational institutions, primarily offering curricula based on the Tamil Nadu State Board and the CBSE.
 The town hosts a mix of government and private schools, including five government schools.
-The town also has one specialized school offering education for students with both blindness and deafness, providing tailored support to meet their unique needs.
+The town also has one specialized school offering education for students with both blindness and deafness.

-Notable colleges in the area include A. V. C. College, A. V. C. College of Engineering, A. R. C. Vishwanathan College, Tamil Nadu Open University (TNOU), Dharmapuram Adhinam Arts College, Dharmapuram Gnanambigai Government Arts College for Womens.
+Notable colleges in the area include A. V. C. College, A. V. C. College of Engineering, A. R. C. Vishwanathan College, Tamil Nadu Open University (TNOU), Dharmapuram Adhinam Arts College, Dharmapuram Gnanambigai Government Arts College for Women.